VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SETUP_SUMMARY.md

 python launch_gui.py
 ```

-This launches the full VATSAL AI interface with all 300+ features.
+This launches the full BOI (Barely Obeys Instructions) interface with all 300+ features.

 ### Option 2: Individual Chatbots